Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Appendix of Section

 \begin{proof} Write the plug-in estimator as a stratified average

 where $B_y:=|\{i:Y_i=y\}|$ is the number of samples with label $y$, and $\widehat I_y$ is the ordinary empirical mutual information computed from those $B_y$ samples.

 \textbf{Part (1): Asymptotic bias.} Fix $y\in\mathcal Y$ and condition on $\{B_y=n\}$ with $n\ge 1$.
 On this event, $\widehat I_y$ is the standard empirical MI estimator from $n$ i.i.d.\ samples drawn from the conditional distribution $P_{UZ\mid Y=y}$.
-Under the full-support assumption ($P(u,z|y) \geq q_{\text{min}} > 0$), the Miller--Madow expansion for the empirical MI bias (see \citet{paninski2003estimation}) yields:
+Under the full-support assumption ($P(u,z|y) \geq q_{\text{min}} > 0$), the Miller-Madow expansion for the empirical MI bias (see \citet{paninski2003estimation}) yields:

 Multiply \eqref{eq:mm_cond} by $B_y/|B|$ and take expectations over $B_y$:

 where the remainder satisfies

 Since $B_y\sim\mathrm{Binomial}(|B|,p_y)$ with $p_y:=P(Y=y)\ge p_{\min}$, a Chernoff bound gives $\mathbb{P}(B_y\le \tfrac12 |B|p_y)\le e^{-c|B|}$ for some $c=c(p_{\min})>0$.
 The inverse moment is dominated by the typical set: